ironhack-labs/lab-jquery-ten-seconds-math-game/README.md

 After this learning unit, you will be able to:

-- Build your own Ten Seconds Math game, using HTML, CSS, JavaScript and jQuery
+- Build your own Ten Seconds Math game, using HTML, CSS and JavaScript.
 - Create the logic of the game using JavaScript classes
 - Separate the logic of the game from the JavaScript DOM operations
 - Original idea: http://www.mental-math-trainer.com/